FACN4/stars_of_the_north_w4/README.md

 ## Our Aim

 Our project allows users get a list of suggestions of star names.
 They are given a list of suggestions when typing a letter or a string about the star name they're looking for.
 This enables the user to quickly pick the name of their favourite star.
-The user is then able to search Google directly for further information about the selected star.
+The user is then able to click their star's result and search Google directly for further information about the selected star.

 ## Our Journey